lmco/mcf/SECURITY.md

 modules written in JavaScript as an Express application that is included by MBEE and used under namespaced routes.
 These plugins offer the ability to extend the functionality of MBEE.
-On one hand they allow for high-performance integrations with direct access to the underlying MBEE modules and database connections, on the other hand they extend MBEE functionality in along a monolithic architecture rather than a distributed microservice architecture that is created by API-based integrations.
+On one hand they allow for high-performance integrations with direct access to the underlying MBEE modules and database connections.
+On the other hand, they extend MBEE functionality in a monolithic approach rather than a distributed microservice architecture that is created by API-based integrations.